airswap/airswap-about/structure.md

 AirSwap is organized as a decentralized network of contributors using a continuous process called [AirSwap Improvement Proposals \(AIP\)](https://github.com/airswap/AIPs/issues/1).
 This process is how the community captures, selects, and prioritizes new projects.

-Each proposal is authored by one or more contributors.
+Each proposal is authored by one or more authors.
 The AIP is ratified as a community proposal once it is called to vote and accepted by token holders.
-Once accepted, the AIP is placed in a backlog for selection by contributors.
-Contributors select proposals for prioritization and implementation based on their requirements and feasibility,
+Once accepted, the AIP is placed in a backlog for selection by developers.
+Developers select proposals for prioritization and implementation based on their requirements and feasibility.
+Once complete, Ambassadors help to deliver projects and bring awareness to a wider audience.

 Several incentives to participate are built in.
 Every 4 weeks…